walles/numbervaders/README.md

 * Pick maths depending on level
 * Tune game to 20s for a maths to fall, add one more every 50%
 * Drop easier maths faster than harder maths
-* Dark launch screen theme
+* Launch screen background image
+* In-game background image